AaronGearheart/memrise-hack/README.md

 # Memrise Point Hack
 ### **⚠️DISCLAIMER!⚠️** These scripts are designed purely for educational purposes and if used to cheat in school could get you in serious trouble.
 I do not condone cheating this is made to test the capability of JS.
 USE AT YOUR OWN DISCRETION
 ## How To Setup
+**If you can't enter the inspect panel you need to make the JS a bookmarklet generator such as [this one](https://caiorss.github.io/bookmarklet-maker/) made by [caiross](https://github.com/caiorss) to run it**
 1. Login to your Memrise course.
 As of Apr.
 18, 2024 community courses have moved so this may be in a new location.
-Navigate to the course overview where you can see the list of words. <br>
+Navigate to the course overview where you can see the list of words.
 ![Example Memrise Course](assets/examplecourse.png)
 > This may look different from yours as some elements have been changed for my privacy.
 2. Paste the [load.js](load.js) file contents into the Chrome console.
 You can open the chrome console with F12 or by right-clicking and choosing inspect.
 From here choose Console and paste the [load.js](load.js) file content into it.